dfoerderreuther/jmx2log/README.md

 1..n Strings with JMX search pattern in format BEAN|ATTRIBUTE

 The service is searching with BEAN for a JMX bean with a matching canonical name.
-BEAN is used a regular expression.
+The search pattern BEAN is used as a regular expression.

 If a matching bean was found, the service is searching for an attribute with a matching name.
-The serach pattern ATTRIBUTE is used as a regular expression, again.
+The search pattern ATTRIBUTE is used as a regular expression, again.

 ![Service Config](/doc/config.png)